lstrobel/pinyinsplit/README.md

 Instantiate a tokenizer and split away.

- The tokenizer expects a clean Hanyu Pinyin word as input - you'll need to preprocess text to:
-- Remove punctuation and whitespace
-- Convert numeric tones (pin1yin1) to tone marks (pīnyīn)
-- Handle sentence boundaries
+The tokenizer can handle standard Hanyu Pinyin with whitespaces and punctuation.
+However, invalid pinyin syllables will raise a `ValueError`

 The tokenizer uses syllable frequency data to resolve ambiguous splits.
-It currently does not support apostrophes (sorry!) (e.g. "xi'an" will throw an error)

 ```python
 from pinyin_split import PinyinTokenizer